Dennish90/JustBreathePreview/README.md

 ##  Under the Hood

-Here's a basic example of how the app determines which audio cue to play during a session:
+Here's a basic example of how the app determines which breathing audio cue to play during a session:

 ```dart
   // Returns the duration (in seconds) for the current breathing phase,